Holusion/holusion.com/_content_dev/en/toolbox/packaging/index.md

 Supported formats are : **.tar, .tar.gz, .zip**.

-Archive content **mustùù be identified by one of the following methods for the upload to be valid :
+Archive content **must be identified by one of the following methods for the upload to be valid :
 (once one element is valid, the following ones will be ignored)

 1. have a **package.json** file in root folder with: